FMDatahub/DataDictionary/Classes/Product/SpatialElement/Building.md

 #### ENG

 > A building represents a structure that provides shelter for its occupants or contents and stands in one place.
-The building is also used to provide a basic element within the spatial structure hierarchy for the components of a building project (together with site, storey, and space). |
+The building is also used to provide a basic element within the spatial structure hierarchy for the components of a building project (together with site, storey, and space).

 #### DK

-> En bygning har et tag
+> En bygning har et tag.

 </details>

 # Attributes

-<details markdown=1><summary markdown="span">Show attributes</summary>
+<details markdown=2><summary markdown="span">Show attributes</summary>

 | Name                                                                                      |
 | ----------------------------------------------------------------------------------------- |